ShaunCurtis/GitHubSite/site/articles/Building-Edit-Forms.md

 ## Form Exits

 There are three (controlled) ways a user can exit a form:
-1. Intra Form Navigation - Clicking on an Exit button within the Form.
+1. Intra Form Navigation - Clicking on an Exit button within the form.
 2. Intra Application Navigation - Clicking on a link in a navigation bar outside the form, clicking on the forward or back buttons on the browser.
 3. Extra Application Navigation - entering a new Url in the address bar, clicking on a favourite, closing the browser Tab or application.